filipesilva/roam-to-csv/README.md

 Download the archive for your respective OS, unpack it, and inside you will have a `roam-to-csv` binary you can run.

-On MacOS you'll get a popup about the developer not being verified the first time you execute it.
-First click "Cancel" instead of "Move to Bin" on that popup.
-Then open the "Security & Privacy" settings panel, "General" tab, and click the "Allow Anyway" button on the notice about `roam-to-csv.
-Now you should be able to run it.

 You can also build from source and run that code, or any modifications you add, by following the instructions below.